-This article shows you how you can easily (step-by-step) back test your investment strategy to make sure it works.
+The Quant Investing stock screener has got an extra feature that makes it very easy for you to back test your investment strategy with point-in-time data.
+This article shows you how you can easily back test your investment strategy to make sure it works.

 What is back testing?

-This is not using calculated back test values but actual values, of ratios and indicators, as they were in the past (point in time data) you thus have no look-ahead or survivorship bias in your back test.
+To do this we do not using calculated back test ratios but actual values, ratios and indicators, as they were in the past (point in time data) you thus have no look-ahead or survivorship bias in your back test.

 This is how you can start using the historical point in time back test database.